einbahnstrasse/MHL-Physical-Modeling/final-project.md

 ### 1. Overview

 The final exam is a _working draft of a composition_ for instrument(s) and electronics realized in MaxMSP with occasional _checkpoints_ where I evaluate your progress throughout the remaining weeks of the semester.
+The piece must be **mixed**, meaning it must include **realtime control by a live performer** (or using _simulation audio_ in the absense of a performer, as described below).
+In other words, **fixed media works or entirely generative patches are not permissible**.

 Your project may be conceived as a _work-in-progress_ but **must be presented as a finished draft of a composition** in a class presentation given during our final class session on {{ site.week-15 }} .